square-computersetup/square-computersetup.github.io/_pages/mac-druva.md

   overlay_color: "#333"
 ---

 We use __Druva__ to continuously backup your MacBook to the cloud, just to be safe.
-Let's activate it now.
+Let’s check to see if it is activated now.

 Start by clicking on the Druva icon near the Pulse Secure icon in the top-right corner of your MacBook desktop.

+If you see either of the below menus, Druva has been activated and you can [Restore Druva Backup &rarr;](/mac-druva-restore/){: .btn .btn--success .btn--large} or [Next Step &rarr;](/mac-yubikey/){: .btn .btn--success .btn--large}

+{% include figure url="/assets/images/druva-mac3.jpeg" image_path="/assets/images/druva-mac3.jpeg" %}

+{% include figure url="/assets/images/druva-mac4.jpg" image_path="/assets/images/druva-mac4.jpg" %}

+If you see “__Activate Backup…__” continue below

 {% include figure url="/assets/images/druva-mac-tray.jpg" image_path="/assets/images/druva-mac-tray.jpg" %}